Anthony Barber: Birth and early life

 Barber also wrote a brief foreword to this volume: "What has struck me most forcibly is how, after more than twenty years, he has recounted our adventures with such accuracy.
 He has managed to make a reality, once again, of the hopes and fears, the depression and the excitement which, for most of us who were there, now seems more like a dream."

-While still a prisoner, Barber took a law degree with first-class honours through the International Red Cross.
-On his return to England, he was awarded a state grant to Oxford University, where he took a degree in Philosophy, Politics, and Economics in two years at Oriel College, and a scholarship to the Inner Temple.
+While still a prisoner, Barber took a law degree with first-class honours from the University of London, through the International Red Cross.
+On his return to England, he was awarded a state grant to Oxford University, where he took a degree in Philosophy, politics and economics in two years at Oriel College, and a scholarship to the Inner Temple.
 He then practised as a barrister from 1948, and specialised in taxation.
 From 1967 to 1970 he was chairman of Redfearn National Glass, with which his wife Jean's family was connected.

 House of Commons

 Anthony Barber stood in Doncaster at the 1950 general election but lost by 878 votes.
 He contested the seat again at the 1951 general election, however, and beat the incumbent Labour Member of Parliament, Raymond Gunter by 384 votes.
 He held a series of offices: Parliamentary private secretary to George Ward (Under Secretary for Air) from 1952 to 1958; junior Government whip from 1955 to 1958; and Parliamentary Private Secretary to the Prime Minister, Harold Macmillan from 1958 to 1959.
 He then served four years as a junior minister in the Treasury, Economic Secretary to the Treasury from 1959 to 1962, and, following the "Night of the Long Knives" on 13 July 1962, as Financial Secretary to the Treasury from 1962 to 1963 (under the Chancellorships of Derick Heathcoat Amory, Selwyn Lloyd and Reginald Maudling).
 He became a Cabinet minister, as Minister of Health, in 1963, but lost his seat in the Commons in the 1964 general election to Labour's Harold Walker.

 His absence from Parliament was short-lived, as four months later he won a 1965 by-election in Altrincham and Sale caused by the elevation to the peerage of Frederick Erroll.
-In opposition, he led Ted Heath's campaign to become Conservative party leader in 1965, and became party chairman in 1967.
+In opposition, he led Edward Heath's campaign to become Conservative party leader in 1965, and became party chairman in 1967.
 The Conservatives won the general election in 1970, and Barber held his seat until the general election of October 1974, when he himself entered the House of Lords.